 Correct Bleed Setting

-Having the correct bleed settings on your document is essential, and this is something that should be checked during the proofing process.
+Having the correct bleed settings on your document is essential, and is something that should be checked during the proofing process.
 The last thing you want is an ink gap on the outside of your product when the color is supposed to extend to the edge.
 Most graphic design programs have specified bleed margins so that you can accurately see what will be seen in the print area and what will be outside of this line, so check that this measures up with your print paper dimensions.

 Once you are happy with your digital product and you have completed adequate proofing, it’s time to get a little more technical and prepare the file for online printing.
 We have a file preparation checklist that you can use to ensure that everything’s in order before going ahead with digital printing.